 - Once cooled, slice scones in half horizontally.
 Place a piece of salmon, a small piece of fresh dill and a small piece (or two) of lemon zest inside each scone.
 Serve immediately.

-Make ahead: The mini scones can be made ahead and stored in an airtight container at room temperature for up to 24 hours.
+Make ahead: The mini scones can be made ahead and stored in an airtight container in the refrigeratoar for up to 4 days.
 They can also be frozen for up to 3 months.
-Can also be filled earlier in the day, covered and refrigerated.
 Bring to room temperature before serving.